 We are able to assist in arranging Xining, Chengdu, and Beijing to Lhasa train tickets.
 Note that we do not guarantee train tickets, though we try our best, and can usually get them.
 In case we cannot, then we will try for a day later.

 If you take the train in, your guide and driver will meet you at the train station.
-A copy of your permit will be fine to board the train, and we will e-mail it to you.
+A copy of your permit will be fine to board the train (except from Chongqing), and we will e-mail it to you.

-If you fly in, then you can take the airport bus (25Y), a taxi (150Y), or arrange an airport transfer through our agency (300Y).
-Note that while it is usually fine to take the bus or a taxi, at certain times travel in Tibet is restricted and our agency must arrange a pick-up.
+If you fly in, we must arrange a pick up.
+Tibet is restricted region and agency must arrange a guide and driver to pick up or drop off at the airport or railway station.
 You will need the original permit to board the plane, which we send by courier mail (180Y) to a China-based address that you provide us, such as a hotel.
 If we need to rush the permit, then there will be a 100-200Y surcharge for the faster courier service.

 We have many tried-and-true itineraries that take you to all corners of the Tibetan plateau.
 We are also open to working with you to plan an itinerary that suits your interests.
 In planning your own itinerary, we recommend checking out the following links on our blog: